Award Nights 101: Using Your Hotel Points (2021)

 Unfortunately, there are no longer any really good tools for finding all the "points hotels" at your destination.
 There are several different options, but each has their flaws.

 Remember that you can look for hotels that belong to any of the hotel programs where you have a point balance.
 In addition, you can always book IHG and Choice hotels by taking advantage of the opportunity to purchase reasonably priced last-minute points through the Points & Cash trick.
-And if you have Ultimate Rewards points or Capital One points, it also makes sense to look at your Hyatt or Wyndham options.
+And if you have Ultimate Rewards, ThankYou, and/or Capital One points, it also makes sense to look at your Hyatt, Choice, and/or Wyndham options.

 - For now, the only truly reliable approach is to individually search each hotel program's website.
 Marriott, Hilton, IHG, Hyatt, Choice, Wyndham, Accor, Best Western.
 When searching on Hyatt, their Small Luxury Hotel partners are always located at the bottom of the result list.
 If you don't scroll down past all the Hyatt-branded hotels, you'll miss them.
 Hotel Loyalty Program Reference Guide.